Ottawa County MI Juvenile Detention

 You can support your loved ones at Ottawa County MI Juvenile Detention on InmateAid, if you have any immediate questions contact the facility directly at 616-736-4130.

-The Ottawa County MI Juvenile Detention is a medium to low-security detention center located at 12110 Fillmore St West Olive, MI that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes which they are accused.
+The Ottawa County MI Juvenile Detention is a medium to low-security detention center located at 12110 Fillmore St West Olive, MI that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes of which they are accused.
 Most of the adolescents are here for less than two years.

 Juvenile Detention values its relationships with detainees and their families, as well as with Judiciary, service staff and internal and external professionals.
 Smooth coordination of services for detainees is important and requires good communication and cooperation between detention personnel, court staff and community partners.
 The use of volunteers is paramount in helping youth develop positive relationships with adults and provide productive linkages within the community.
 Detention staff believes respect and integrity for all parties is necessary in creating a positive working environment.